Nutrition for People Living with Cancer

 See NHMRC guidelines for their current health advice.

-The World Health Organization (WHO) classifies processed meats such as bacon, ham and salami as Group 1 carcinogens.
-This means there is a definite link with cancer.
+The World Health Organization (WHO) classifies processed meats such as bacon, ham and salami as Group 1 carcinogens because there is strong evidence that processed meats cause cancer.
 WHO puts processed meats in the same category as other proven causes of cancer such as tobacco, alcohol and ultraviolet (UV) radiation.

 To reduce cancer risk, Cancer Council and the Australian Dietary Guidelines recommend that you:

 - eat little, if any, processed meat such as bacon, ham and salami

 - aim for no more than 455 g of cooked lean red meat (e.g. beef, lamb, pork, kangaroo, goat) per week.
 This could be one serve a day (65 g cooked) or 2 small serves at 3–4 meals a week.

 You can swap a serve of red meat for fish, chicken, eggs or legumes (e.g. chickpeas or lentils) and get adequate amounts of the nutrients you need.
 If you are losing weight or finding it hard to eat enough during cancer treatment, ask your doctor or dietitian what foods to eat to help you get enough energy and protein.

 Organic farmers and food producers grow and produce food without using synthetic pesticides or fertilisers.
 They also don’t expose food to radiation to extend shelf life, or use seeds, plants or animals that have had their genetic make-up altered in a laboratory.